• Menu

 This historic fishing village offers the perfect starting point for your tour and is packed with seaside activities and delicious seafood.

 Not sure how to get there?
-There’s also hotel pickup/drop off from your downtown Vancouver hotel, so it’s actually quite simple to do.
+There’s also a hotel pickup/drop-off option from your downtown Vancouver hotel.
+So, in actuality, it’s quite simple to do.

 Fishing boats sit in the harbour at dusk, Steveston BC